smartinsightsfromdata/smartinsightsfromdata.github.io/_posts/2015-04-25-choropleths.markdown

 #### The leaflet library

-As mentioned in Part 3, the leaflet libaries is developed by RStudio (a guarantee of quality!) and it is based on the **best** JavaScript mapping library: [leaflet.js](http://leafletjs.com/) by Vladimir Agafonkin.
+As mentioned in Part 3, the leaflet libraries is developed by RStudio (a guarantee of quality!) and it is based on the **best** JavaScript mapping library: [leaflet.js](http://leafletjs.com/) by Vladimir Agafonkin.
 It is Leaflet is an open-source JavaScript library for mobile-friendly interactive maps: only 33 KB of JS!

 The R library leaflet is undergoing a major revamp as we speak. in order to get (some of) the latest features, I've used the following code to install it in my laptop: